datacarpentry/semester-biology/materials/dplyr.md

 > Remember to:
 >
-> * If teaching with RStudio Cloud or RStudio Server pre-load `surveys.csv`, `species.csv`, and `plots.csv` into the student's working directory
+> * If teaching with Posit Cloud or RStudio Server pre-load `surveys.csv`, `species.csv`, and `plots.csv` into the student's working directory
 > * Consider removing the `dplyr` package so you can demonstrate installing it.
 >     * Linux users: you may not want to do this because the source install is slow